-While the Lab’s strategies are evolving during this challenging time, our commitment remains the same – to help all children prosper.
+While the Lab’s strategies are evolving during this challenging time in responding to COVID-19, our commitment remains the same – to help all children prosper.
 As part of Connecticut Children’s Office for Community Child Health, the Lab is dedicated to supporting the development of innovative strategies that promote the health, development, and well-being of all children and nurturing changemakers as they reimagine how to help all children prosper.

 We have worked over the past few weeks with colleagues in Connecticut Children’s Office for Community Child Health to do the following:

 - Identify and elevate innovative strategies developed in response to the pandemic.